HAM AND PETERSHAM NEIGHBOURHOOD FORUM CONSTITUTION

-3.3 A Committee of between 15 and 20 members will be elected at each AGM to carry out the day-to-day work of the Forum.
-A majority of the Committee members shall be residents of Ham and Petersham.
-The quorum for the Committee will be one half of the current membership.
+3.2 A Committee comprising 12-20 members will be elected at each AGM to carry out the day-to-day work of the Forum.
+The quorum for the Committee will be half the membership of the committee.

-3.8 Councillors representing the Ham + Petersham Ward will be invited to all Committee meetings and will have the same voting rights as other Committee members.
+3.7 Councillors representing Ham and Petersham will be ex-officio members of the Committee and will have the same voting rights as other Committee members.

-3.9 The Secretary will make minutes of General and Committee Meetings available to the members of the Forum within three weeks of the meeting unless impracticable.
-Organisations which are affiliated to HNF will be encouraged to communicate such information to their membership.
+3.8 The Secretary will make minutes of General and Committee Meetings available to the members of the Forum within three weeks of the meeting unless impracticable.
+Organisations which are affiliated to H&PNF will be encouraged to communicate such information to their membership.

-3.11 At any General Meeting each member present will have one vote.
+3.10 At any General Meeting each member present will have one vote.
 Where practicable, arrangements will be made to enable members unable to attend to appoint a proxy.
 Decisions of General Meetings will be by simple majority except in the cases set out in section 6 below.
-The quorum for a General Meeting shall be 30 members.
+The quorum for a General Meeting will be 30 members.